All Collections

 Intercom phone number

-Phone number that will be used to call the receiver.
-If calls should be received even when the receiver is silenced then consider adding this phone number as an emergency contact.
+Phone number that is used to call the receiver.
+If calls should be received even when the receiver is silenced, then consider adding this phone number as an emergency contact.

 Troubleshooting

-Found at the end of the settings page.
-Used to confirm that the video and audio on the TD52 is streaming correctly.
+At the end of the Settings page, you can see the Troubleshooting section.
+Use this information to confirm that the video and audio on the TD52 is streaming correctly.

 Did this answer your question?